petarnenov/OnlineIDE/README.md

-# Project allow writing javascript code, execute it and add documentation using markdown
+# The Project allows writing javascript code, execute it and add documentation using markdown

 - Click in any text or editor cell to edit it
 - The code in each code editor is all joined into one file.
 If you define a variable in cell upper cell, you can refer to it in any following code cell